Eddie Hearn makes last gasp attempt for Joshua-Fury as deadline looms

 Hearn was thought to have already nailed down Dillian Whyte for the spot.
 Although ‘The Bodysnatcher’ revealed he turned down a lowball offer.

-Taking AJ across the Atlantic would obviously mean cancelling with Wembley officials.
+Taking AJ across the Atlantic would obviously mean canceling with Wembley officials.
 Something it’s reported Hearn wants to avoid.

-Extending his offer to WBC champion Deontay Wilder and former opponent Whyte,” Hearn added: “Wilder, Fury, Dillian, all three have an opportunty to fight Joshua on April 13.
+Extending his offer to WBC champion Deontay Wilder and former opponent Whyte, Hearn said all, including Fury, would be invited to accept the AJ deal.

 It’s revealing for Hearn to be this vocal about an offer so close to a fight date looming for his star man.

-Joshua (📸 Lawrence Lustig) could now be leaning towards a New York fight at Madison Square Garden or even Brooklyn’s Barclays Center.
+Joshua could now be leaning towards a New York fight at Madison Square Garden or even Brooklyn’s Barclays Center.

 Delaying that move until August or September may be the only resort for Hearn to consider, though.
 Having done all he could to find a potential replacement for Joshua on April 13.